-Definition: A company's debts or financial obligations it incurred during business operations.
+Definition: A company's debts or financial obligations incurred during business operations.
 Current liabilities are those debts that are payable within a year, such as a debt to suppliers.
 Long-term liabilities are typically payable over a period of time greater than one year.
-An example of a long-term liability would be a bank loan.
+An example of a long-term liability would be a multi-year mortgage for office space.

-Definition: A company's total earnings, also called net profit or the “bottom line.”
-Net income is calculated by subtracting totally expenses from total revenues.
+Definition: A company's total earnings, also called net profit.
+Net income is calculated by subtracting total expenses from total revenues.

-Definition: The value of how much a future sum of money is worth today.
-Present value helps us understand how receiving $100 now is worth more than receiving $100 a year from now.
+Definition: The current value of a future sum of money based on a specific rate of return.
+Present value helps us understand how receiving $100 now is worth more than receiving $100 a year from now, as money in hand now has the ability to be invested at a higher rate of return.
 See an example of the time value of money here.

-Definition: A financial statement that is used to summarize a company’s performance and financial position by reviewing revenues, costs and expenses during a specific period of time; such a quarterly or annually.
+Definition: A financial statement that is used to summarize a company’s performance and financial position by reviewing revenues, costs and expenses during a specific period of time, such as quarterly or annually.